 INDES 262 Introduction to Computer-Aided Design • 5 Cr.

-Introduces computer-aided design for designers.
-Covers the role and application of CAD in graphic communication and interior design while creating two-dimensional drawings.
-Hands-on work in the CAD lab familiarizes students with the hardware and software.
+Description: Introduces computer-aided design for designers.
+Covers the role and application of computers in graphic communication and interior design while creating two-dimensional drawings.
+Hands-on work in the computer lab familiarizes students with the hardware and software.
 Prerequisite: INDES 171 with a C- or better.

 After completing this class, students should be able to: